hydraulic-software/conveyor/guidebook/docs/outputs.md

 # Outputs

-Conveyor generates packages for Windows, macOS and Debian/Ubuntu based Linux distributions.
+Conveyor generates packages for Windows, macOS and Debian/Ubuntu based Linux distributions, along with a download HTML page that detects the user's operating system and CPU architecture.
 More package formats may be added in future.

 ## Windows

 Conveyor doesn't create installer EXEs.
 Instead it uses Microsoft's newest packaging technology, called MSIX.
-Although you've probably never heard of MSIX all Windows 10/11 systems support it, and Microsoft have also backported it to Windows 7.[^1] MSIX files are enhanced ZIP files with several features that make it a good fit for modern desktop app distribution:
+Like the older MSI technology it's built in to Windows, but represents a complete redesign with different formats and capabilities.
+All Windows 10/11 systems support it, and Microsoft have also backported it to Windows 7.[^1] MSIX files are enhanced ZIP files with several features that make it a good fit for modern desktop app distribution:

 * **Two-click start.** App installation or upgrade can be launched direct from the web.
 Users download an `.appinstaller` file  and open it, then click launch.
 It's actually the same number of clicks as getting an app on mobile platforms.
 * **Delta downloads.** MSIX breaks apps into 64kb chunks and Windows only downloads those it hasn't already got.
 This works for *new installs* and *across unrelated vendors and apps*, meaning if the user has already downloaded some app using a popular runtime, your app using the same runtime will install near-instantly as only the unique program data will need to be fetched.
 Files on disk are also de-duplicated when possible by using hard links.
+This works because the "installer" the user downloads is in reality a small XML file that points to the real underlying file, which is itself indexed by hash.
 * **Automatic upgrades**.
 Windows keeps MSIX apps up to date in the background, even if they aren't running.
 You can also force Windows to check for an update on every launch, if you need your app to stay tightly synchronized with a remote server.
 * **Containerization.** Apps packaged with MSIX are run inside a form of lightweight container that virtualizes storage and the registry.
 This ensures apps can't alter the OS and that uninstalls are always 100% clean.
 It's backwards compatible and apps don't notice it's happening.
 This form of virtualization isn't a sandbox and doesn't stop apps interacting with each other or integrating with the operating system, so no features are lost, but it does stop the app's files being tampered with.
 * **Slick enterprise IT integration.** Historically on Windows every app has rolled its own installer and update system, but IT teams need a unified system they can easily manage.
 To get it they must engage in a slow and painful "repackaging" process.
 That's bad for everyone, and leads to desktop apps having a reputation for being painful to deploy inside large enterprises.
 Because it's managed by Windows, MSIX gives IT teams [everything they need](https://docs.microsoft.com/en-us/windows/msix/desktop/managing-your-msix-deployment-overview) to manage app rollouts, rollbacks and access control, all fully integrated with Active Directory, InTune and Azure.